vaperrin98/beautiful-jekyll/index.md

 <a name = "part1"></a>
 # 1. Location and life satisfaction
 Are you more satisfied with your life if you live in a particular borough of London?
-Do inhabitants of Kensington and Chelsea, the most expensive borough of London, are happier than others?
+For instance, are inhabitants of Kensington and Chelsea, the most expensive borough of London, happier than others?

 ***Let's find out.***